-Since the last time rates were adjusted, the consumer price index has increased by about 16%.
+Since the last time rates were adjusted, the consumer price index has increased by about 16% with general inflation up 6.64% for 2021 YTD through October.
 MSD has implemented many cost savings initiatives over the last several years - through project selection, creative workforce management, strategic contracting, and coordination with partners.
-Here are just a few examples to demonstrate MSD's excellence in stewardship of ratepayer funds received from sewer revenues; these examples alone total at least \$320M since 2015.
+Here are just a few examples to demonstrate MSD's excellence in stewardship of ratepayer funds received from sewer revenues; these examples alone total at least \$302M since 2015.

-Lower Mill Creek Partial Remedy

-Savings of \$170M
+Lower Mill Creek Partial Remedy Savings of \$170M